mstacm/executive-wiki/roles/treasurer.rst

 + **Fundraising** - Work with the president to find funding
 + **Spending and Saving** - Find ways to save money but at the same time making sure ACM has the neccesary resources.
 + **Annual Student Chapter Report** - A lengthy budget and events report that solidifies our status as a chapter of ACM every year
-+ **Stripe and Square** - ACM uses two electronic payment systems, you are in charge of both
++ **Stripe, Square, and Venmo** - ACM uses three electronic payment systems, you are in charge of them all.

 Transition Steps
 ----------------